Yousefbahr/A-Neural-Network-From-Scratch/README.md

-An implementation of a neural network from scratch using a sigmoid activation function and a mean squared error loss function.
+An implementation of a neural network from scratch using a sigmoid activation function and log loss function.

 - You can either implement your neural network function or use one of the general ones that are already implemented.